-The Potato Head Club is the slightly absurdist name of Bali's most happening beach bar, a creative fulcrum for Indonesia's best selectors, enviously located on an tropical stretch of golden sand.
+The absurdly-named Potato Head Club is Bali's most happening beach bar, a creative fulcrum for Indonesia's best selectors, enviously located on a tropical stretch of golden sand.

-It’s home to the legendary Sun Down Circle party - basically, a who's who of South East Asia's electronic tastemakers, and a project that has nurtured a global fan base, enticing big-name DJ’s like Mr Scruff, DJ Harvey and Giles Peterson to the Indian Ocean.
+Home to the legendary Sun Down Circle party - basically, a who's who of South East Asia's electronic tastemakers, the project has nurtured a global fan base, enticing big-name DJ’s like Mr Scruff, DJ Harvey and Giles Peterson to the Indian Ocean.

-DJ Dea is a big part of the Sun Down Circle collective, and one of the region’s hottest names right now.
+A big player in the Sun Down Circle collective, DJ Dea is one of the region’s hottest names right now.
 His freshly experimental productions are burning up dancefloors in Asia and way beyond, melding the obscure worlds of 70’s disco, psychedelic rock and tropical jazz into epically danceable journeys.

-Last year, DJ Dea received the royal stamp of approval from global bass guru Gilles Peterson.
-After hearing his set at Potato Head, Peterson said it was the best DJ session he had witnessed in a decade, and drenched praise on his eclectic record collection: ‘He's built an entire set around a sound that never sounded better to my ears, like the essence of Balearic on a private beach in 1978.
+Last year, DJ Dea received the royal stamp of approval from Gilles Peterson.
+After hearing his set at Potato Head, Peterson said it was the best DJ session he'd witnessed in a decade, drenching praise on his record collection: ‘He's built an entire set around a sound that never sounded better to my ears, like the essence of Balearic on a private beach in 1978.
 That night I peeked into his record box while his back was turned (terrible etiquette I know) and only recognised one record!’

-The Balearic vibes of the Potato Head Club and Dea’s party-starting sets aren’t a million miles away from Tisno, the spiritual home of the Garden Festival and this year’s incumbent fest Love International.
-The Sun Down Circle are stopping off here as part of their world-wide tour: we check in with Dea to find out what's in store.
+The Balearic vibes of the Potato Head Club and Dea’s party-starting sets aren’t a million miles away from Tisno, the spiritual home of the Garden Festival and this year’s Love International.
+The Sun Down Circle are stopping off as part of their worldwide tour: we check in with Dea to find out what's in store.

 What started you off on your musical journey?